The absolute BEST Sweet and Spicy Chili Mac! Amazing combo of sweet and spice makes this one tasty dinner or tailgating game day fave.

 When I went to add in the brown sugar he looked at me, confused, and asked what I was doing.
 It was this moment that I realized that brown sugar in chili was not a household thing.
 To me this absolutely makes it!
 The brown sugar gives just the right amount of sweetness without over-powering the chili flavor.

 My family absolutely adores this recipe and recently when we were visiting my family my mom admitted this sweet and spicy chili mac was better than her own chili.
 But, hey, I learned from her so she still gets credit!
-Every time I make this I think back to me eating this as a kid and love passing on the family favorites to him!
-I hope your friends and family love this recipe as much as we do!
+I hope your friends and family love this recipe as much as we do.

 Sweet and Spicy Chili Mac and Cheese